IMMEDIATE AVAILABILITY!

 A polar vortex is a mass of cold that is normally located over the Arctic region.
 The swirling air mass can move south during winter months.
 It is the boundary between cold polar air and warmer temperatures.
 When the polar vortex boundary weakens, the cold air migrates south.
 This weakened boundary can accompany the formation of the bomb cyclone.
 Once the cyclone passes, a cold weather snap can follow.

-On Wednesday, March 13, 2019, Colorado was visited by a blizzard that progressed into a bomb cyclone style of front.
+On Wednesday, March 13, 2019, Colorado was visited by a blizzard that progressed into a bomb cyclone.
 The storm front extended from the Colorado front range mountains to the eastern plains.
-The eastern plains experienced the brunt of the storm.
+The plains experienced the brunt of the storm.
 However, some mountain communities experienced heavy snow with lesser winds.
-Nederland, Co. received almost two feet of snow.
+Nederland, CO. received almost two feet of snow.

 Lengthy Power Outages & Heavy Winds

 White-out conditions prohibited electrical repairs.
 Access to the affected areas is a major contributor to extended outage time.
 Travelers were urged to stay off the roads to allow for snow and vehicle removal.
 Excel is receiving out-of-state help in repairing the problems.
 There are still areas that do not have power.
-For more information on power outages and storm coverage in the Denver Metro area go to Customers Without Power After Blizzard.
+For more information on power outages and storm coverage in the Denver Metro area, go to Customers

 Surviving the Outage with an Industrial Power Generator